 German Breeding Rings

-Note, we are heading to the Global Pet Expo in Orlando from Mar 21-26, 2023.
+We are heading to the Global Pet Expo in Orlando from Mar 21-26, 2023.
 No shipping during that time.
 Orders during that time will be queued and ship when we are back.
 Please plan ahead and thanks for your patience!

 Check out our new taller GBRs for Bettas and Cichlids